antoine311200/antoine311200/README.md

 <h1 align="center"> </h1>

 Hello!
 My name is Antoine Debouchage.
-I am a Student engineering at CentraleSupélec (of the University of Paris-Saclay) with a strong appetence for research in the field of machine learning, optimisation, quantum computing and mathematics.
+I am a Student engineering at CentraleSupélec (Paris-Saclay University) with a strong appetence for research in the field of machine learning, optimisation, quantum computing and mathematics.

 <!--
 **antoine311200/antoine311200** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.